Update: Top teams glide past century mark in national championship titles

 CASNR's Department of Plant and Soil Science laid the groundwork with a decades-long string of national titles beginning in the 1940's.
 Between 1947 and 1970, its crop judging team took no less than 34 championships.
 Meanwhile, Tech's Meat Judging Team, Livestock Judging Team and Meat Science Academic Quiz Bowl Team have dominated the title rankings since the turn of the century.

-CASNR has a long culture of involvement that encourages students to be engaged in activities outside the classroom, said Michael Galyean, Texas Tech Provost and Senior Vice President for Academic Affairs.
+CASNR has a long culture of involvement that encourages students to be engaged in activities outside the classroom, said Michael Galyean, former Texas Tech Provost and Senior Vice President for Academic Affairs.
 "Competitive teams are a key way of showing that involvement," he said.

-Michael Orth, chairman of Tech's Department of Animal and Food Sciences, added, "The experiential learning and development that takes place while being on a team are hard to replicate in a classroom.
+Michael Orth, chair of Tech's Department of Animal and Food Sciences, added, "The experiential learning and development that takes place while being on a team are hard to replicate in a classroom.
 What has been the most impressive to me is meeting many of our former students and seeing not only how successful they have become in their careers, but also their exemplary character."

 Historically, one factor in Tech's early dominance in the championship race was the presence of two talented individuals from Tech's Department of Plant and Soil Science: Cecil Ayers and B. L. Allen.